GoogleChrome/developer.chrome.com/site/en/docs/webstore/using_webstore_api/index.md

 !!!.aside.aside--note

-**Note**: Currently, there is no API for setting an item’s metadata, such as description.
+**Note**: Currently, there is no API for setting an item's metadata, such as description.
 This has to be done manually in the [Chrome Web Store Developer Dashboard.][4]
 More detail about the Web Store API can be found [here][5].